aldass/angular-ngrx-data/docs/extension-points.md

 You can do that easily without abandoning _ngrx-data_ for the rest of your entity model.

 You can take it over completely simply by removing it from the entity metadata.
-Create your own collection and add it to the store's state-tree as you would in vanilla ngrx.
+Create your own collection and add it to the store's state-tree as you would in vanilla NgRx.
 Create your own actions, reducers, selectors and effects.
 As long as your actions don't have an `entityName` or `op` property, _ngrx-data_ will ignore them.